GUOHAO14/PPE-Management-System/README.md

 # PPE Management System - Overview
 This Python project is an assignment for the Python programming module in semester 3 of my diploma program at APU.
 Although being a very basic command-line program with no graphical user interface, it has served a crucial purpose of strengthening my understanding of programming concepts and fundamentals.

-Note: This repository is only intended solely for academic reference and personal learning.
+*Important: This repository is only intended solely for academic reference and personal learning.
 It should not be reused or resubmitted as original work under any circumstance.
-Unauthorized reproduction or misuse is strictly discouraged.
+Unauthorized reproduction or misuse is strictly discouraged.*

 # Project Assumptions (And How It Works)